Visit Sydney ShowroomVirtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 Should I oil my outdoor teak furniture?

 Oiling your teak furniture can help restore its natural colour and protect it from weather damage, fading, and cracking.
 Teak oil will penetrate the wood, creating a protective layer that repels water and prevents the wood from drying out.
-It can also enhance the wood's natural shine and make it look more vibrant.

 How do I remove oil stains?

 Start off by blotting up as much of the oil as possible using a clean cloth or paper towel.
 Be gentle and avoid rubbing the stain, as this can spread the oil further.
-The, mix a cleaning solution using warm water and a mild detergent or teak cleaner.
+Then, mix a cleaning solution using warm water and a mild detergent or teak cleaner.
 Dip a soft-bristled brush into the solution and gently scrub the stain.
 After scrubbing the stain, rinse the area thoroughly with clean water to remove any remaining cleaning solution or oil.
 If the stain is still visible, repeat the cleaning process.

 If the stain is particularly stubborn, you may need to sand the affected area with fine-grit sandpaper.
 Be sure to sand in the direction of the wood grain and avoid using too much pressure, as this can damage the wood.
+This method can help restore the teak's surface, effectively removing deep-seated stains and preparing it for further teak repair or sealing.

 Remember to let your furniture dry completely before reassembling them or covering them with furniture covers.